MohmmedAshraf/laravel-translations/CONTRIBUTING.md

 Now, you can work on this newly created branch.

-> 💡 Tip: While developing, you may run the command `npm run watch` to automatically rebuild any CSS and JavaScript files.
+> 💡 Tip: While developing, you may run the command `vite` to automatically rebuild any CSS and JavaScript files.

 ### 📌 Step 4